 So, what I've been doing is asking everyone I know who designs web services if this isn't stupid.
 So far I've had 4 architects from 4 different companies say that this configuration is unnecessary and that they don't do it.

-is on our side, so I'm hoping we'll be able to withstand the "We must triple encrypt stuff" crowd.
+In the meantime, we're going to use web services without an HTTP proxy server.
+It seems NIST is on our side, so I'm hoping we'll be able to withstand the "We must triple encrypt stuff" crowd.

 by the project.
 The idea being that if anyone can see the architecture and code while it is being developed they can prepare to compromise the security.
 This made

 There is certainly the argument that implementations are not open source.
 Of course that makes sense as no one will open up the server configs, passwords, private keys, etc. But the actual software that is used within an implementation gets more secure if developed as open source software.